adobe/aem-site-theme-builder/README.md

 npx aem-site-theme-builder live
 ```

-The URLs to a Site Theme can be provided via `.env` described in [environment variables](#environmental-variables).
+The URLs to a Site Theme can be provided via `.env` described in [environment variables](#environment-variables).
 In order to inject your locally compiled theme, the [location of compiled site theme](#expected-location-of-compiled-site-theme) must match.

 ### Theme Deployment

 1. Compile your theme and make the artifact available on Github.
 AEM Cloud will try to access `https://api.github.com/repos /%GIT_ORG%/%GIT_REPO%/actions/artifacts/%GIT_ARTIFACT_ID%/zip` in order to download the theme.
 1. Execute `npx aem-site-theme-builder deploy` in order to update the reference on AEM Cloud.

-## Prerequisites
+## API

-### Environmental variables
+### Environment variables

 Theme builder scripts are based on the environment variables you will provide.
 These variables are used to be able to properly provide live preview and deploy functionalities of the AEM Site Theme Builder.
 Here is the list of required ones:
 ```